tonyedwardspz/tonyedwardspz/_posts/2022-11-14-getting-out-of-bed.md

 ## 2: Have three alarms

-Alongside the FitBit, I have a sequence of alarms set for the same time each day.
-Starting at 8:30am, I have three alarms over a fifteen minute period.
+Alongside the FitBit, I have a sequence of three alarms set for the same time each day, starting at 8:30am.
 This eliminates the need for me to manage snoozing which goes wrong way too often to rely on.
 Simply dismiss the alarm and there’s another one shortly after.

 Why?

 If I hear the third alarm, I know it really is time to get out of bed.
 But this is not really effective without step 3. . .

 **Effectiveness - 6/10**